osg-htc/docs/docs/other/troubleshooting-gratia.md

 ;===================================================================

 [Site Information]
-; The group option indicates the group that the OSG site should be listed in, ; for production sites this should be OSG, for vtb or itb testing it should be ; OSG-ITB
+; Set "group" to "OSG" for a production site, or "OSG-ITB" for an ITB site.
 ;
 ; YOU WILL NEED TO CHANGE THIS group = OSG

-; The host_name setting should give the host name of the CE  that is being ; configured, this setting must be a valid dns name that resolves ;
+; Set "host_name" to the host name of the CE being configured.
+; This should resolve in DNS; if DNS is not set up yet, enter an IPv4/v6 address instead.
+;
 ; YOU WILL NEED TO CHANGE THIS host_name = tusker-gw1.unl.edu

-; The resource setting should be set to the same value as used in the OIM ; registration at the goc
-;
+; Set "resource" to the name of the resource that you have registered ; in the OSG topology repository at https://github.com/opensciencegrid/topology ;
 ; YOU WILL NEED TO CHANGE THIS resource = Tusker-CE1

-; The resource_group setting should be set to the same value as used in the OIM ; registration at the goc
-;
-; YOU WILL NEED TO CHANGE THIS resource_group = Tusker

 ```